dave-andersen/cudapts/README.md

 This is a protoshares pool miner that runs on Nvidia GPUs.
+It has been confirmed to work on a lot of Kepler (GK110 and GK104) devices, as well as at least one GTX 570 (compute capability 2).

+This code is derived
-It currently targets newer Kepler (GK104 and GK110) devices, but could be modified to support Fermi (GF104) devices.
-It is derived from ptsminer, which is in turn based on xolokrams's [primecoin miner](https://github.com/thbaumbach/primecoin). and Invictus Innovations [protoshares client](https://github.com/InvictusInnovations/ProtoShares).
+from ptsminer, which is in turn based on xolokrams's [primecoin miner](https://github.com/thbaumbach/primecoin). and Invictus Innovations [protoshares client](https://github.com/InvictusInnovations/ProtoShares).